-Our lead product, PCS499, is an oral tablet that is a deuterated analog of the major metabolites of pentoxifylline (Trental[®]).
-The advantage of PCS499 is that it potentially may work in many conditions because it has multiple pharmacological targets it affects that are important in the treatment of these conditions.
-Based on its pharmacological activity, we have identified multiple unmet medical need conditions where the use of PCS499 may result in clinical efficacy.
+Our lead product, PCS499, is an oral tablet that is a deuterated analog of one of the major metabolites of pentoxifylline (PTX or Trenta[®]).
+The advantage of PCS499 is that it potentially may work in many conditions because PCS499 and its metabolites act on multiple pharmacological targets that are important in the treatment of these conditions.
+Based on its pharmacological activity, we have identified unmet medical need conditions where the use of PCS499 may result in clinical efficacy.
 The lead indication currently under development for PCS499 is Necrobiosis Lipoidica (NL).
 NL is a chronic, disfiguring condition affecting the skin and the tissue under the skin typically on the lower extremities with no currently approved FDA treatments.
-NL presents more commonly in women than in men and ulceration can occur in approximately 30% of NL patients.
-More severe complications can occur, such as deep tissue infections and osteonecrosis threatening life of the limb.
-Approximately 74,000 - 185,000 people in the United States and more than 200,000 - 500,000 people outside the United States are affected by NL.
+NL presents more commonly in women than in men and ulceration can occur in approximately 30% of NL patients which can lead to more severe complications, such as deep tissue infections and osteonecrosis threatening life of the limb.
+Approximately 22,000 - 55,000 people in the United States and more than 120,000 people outside the United States are affected with ulcerated NL.

-The degeneration of tissue occurring at the NL lesion site is caused by a number of pathophysiological changes, which has made it extremely difficult to develop effective treatments for this condition.
-PCS499 may provide a solution since PCS499 and its metabolites affect a number of biological pathways, several of which contribute to the pathophysiology associated with NL.
+The degeneration of tissue occurring at the NL lesion site is caused by a number of pathophysiological changes which has made it extremely difficult to develop effective treatments for this condition.
+PCS499 may provide a solution since PCS499 and its metabolites affect a number of the biological pathways which contribute to the pathophysiology associated with NL.

 On June 22, 2018, the FDA granted orphan-drug designation for PCS499 for the treatment of NL.
-On September 28, 2018, the FDA cleared our IND for PCS499 in NL such that we could move forward with the Phase 2 trial multicenter, open-label prospective study designed to determine the safety and tolerability of PCS499 in patients with NL.
-The first enrolled NL patient in this Phase 2 clinical trial was dosed on January 29, 2019 and the study completed enrollment on August 23, 2019.
-The main objective of the trial is to evaluate the safety and tolerability of PCS499 in patients with NL and to use the collected safety and efficacy data to design future clinical trials.
-Based on toxicology studies and healthy human volunteer studies, Processa and the FDA agreed that a PCS499 dose of 1.8 grams/day would be the highest dose administered to NL patients in this Phase 2 trial.
+On September 28, 2018, the FDA cleared our IND for PCS499 in NL such that we could move forward with a Phase 2A trial multicenter, open-label prospective trial designed to determine the safety and tolerability of PCS499 in patients with NL.
+The first enrolled NL patient in this Phase 2A clinical trial was dosed on January 29, 2019 and the study completed enrollment on August 23, 2019.
+The main objective of the trial was to evaluate the safety and tolerability of PCS499 in patients with NL and to use the collected safety and efficacy data to design future clinical trials.
+Based on toxicology studies and healthy human volunteer studies, Processa and the FDA agreed that a PCS499 dose of 1.8 grams/day would be the highest dose administered to NL patients in this Phase 2A trial.
 As anticipated, the PCS499 dose of 1.8 grams/day, 50% greater than the maximum tolerated dose of PTX, appeared to be well tolerated with no serious adverse events reported.
-Ten patients reported adverse events in the study, all of which have been mild in severity.
-As expected, gastrointestinal symptoms have been the most noted adverse events and reported in four patients, all of which were mild in severity and resolved within 1-2 weeks of starting dosing.